KUAS-ubicomp-lab/GlucoSurf/README.md

 # GlucoSurf: Interactive Visualization of Glucose Dynamics

 GlucoSurf is a visualization and analysis framework designed to explore glucose dynamics through intuitive and interactive representations.
-It enables better understand temporal patterns, postprandial responses, and variabilityin glucose data.
-Understanding glucose dynamics is important for diabetes management, personalized health monitoring, and behavioral intervention design.
-However, traditional time-series plots often fail to capture multi-dimensional relationships in glucose data.
-GlucoSurf addresses this by transforming glucose signals into interpretable 2D/3D visual surfaces, which enables deeper insights into physiological processes.
+It enables a better understanding of temporal patterns, postprandial responses, and variability in glucose data.

+Understanding glucose dynamics is essential for diabetes management, personalized health monitoring, and the design of behavioral interventions.
+However, traditional time-series plots often fail to capture the multi-dimensional relationships inherent in glucose data.

+To address this limitation, GlucoSurf transforms glucose signals into 2D and 3D visual surfaces.
+These interactive visualizations allow users to manipulate the plots (e.g., rotate, zoom in/out) and examine them from multiple perspectives, which facilitate deeper insights into postprandial glucose dynamics.

 ## Features